 A Hunger for more than Literature

 A Hunger for Literature can bring a group of booklovers together, but the addition of delicious food pairings is the best way to prevent talking about books on an empty stomach.
-On the book club announcement I will be including a collection of recipes that are a perfect combination with the selected book title.
+For each book title, I will be including a collection of recipes that are a perfect combination with the selected book.
 I want to find fun ways to link food to each reading selection so that you have a chance to connect with the literature and also try a couple of new recipes to spice up your next the book discussions.

 Promoting a Love of Literature